-a.
-Description of Apartment .
-The Resident s Apartment located in the shall be entitled to the exclusive use of e CCRC's Independent Living Building.
+- a.
+Description of Apartment.
+The Resident shall be entitled to the exclusive use of Apartment located in the CCRC's Independent Living Building.

-b.
-Appliances and Furnishings .
-The Apartme and furnishings: nt shall include the following appliances
+- b.
+Appliances and Furnishings.
+The Apartment shall include the following appliances and furnishings:

-⊠ Window coverings
+- ☑ Window coverings

+☑ Electric range

-⊠ Electric range ⊠ Self-cleaning oven
+☑ Self-cleaning oven

-⊠ Refrigerator/freezer with icemaker ⊠ Garbage disposal
+☑ Refrigerator/freezer with icemaker

+☑ Garbage disposal

-⊠ Microwave ⊠ Dishwasher
+☑ Microwave

-⊠ Climate control system
+☑ Washer and dryer

+☑ Smoke and fire detectors

+- \boxtimes Hot water heater

-☑ Other permanent fixtures
+- \boxtimes Other permanent fixtures